Welcome To BLUE STAR RECOVERY

 Your aftercare plan is designed to support your transition into everyday life.

-• Attend outpatient programs or therapy sessions as recommended to reinforce the tools you learned in rehab.
+Attend outpatient programs or therapy sessions as recommended to reinforce the tools you learned in therapy.

 Recognizing and avoiding triggers is a crucial part of maintaining sobriety.